Azure/bicep/docs/spec/modules.md

 ## Definition

-A module is an opaque set of coherent resources to be deployed together.
+A module is an opaque set of one or more resources to be deployed together.
 It only exposes parameters and outputs as contract to other bicep files, hiding details on how internal resources are defined.
+This allows you to abstract away complex details of the raw resource declaration from the end user who now only needs to be concerned about the module contract.
 Parameters and outputs are optional.

 ## File structure